 Step #2 Choose the way

-I’ve tried 3 ways to outreach:
+I’ve tried 3 strategies for blogger outreach:

 - Personal email;